 Topics: Pressure Sensitive Adhesive, Surface Energy, Foams, BISCO Silicone, Silicone

-The use of pressure sensitive adhesive tape is growing rapidly in manufacturing in practically all industries.
-This means more and more design engineers are in the process of selecting a pressure sensitive adhesive for their application.
-An imperative part of the adhesive selection process is to determine the surface energy of the two substrates that are being bonded.
+Over the years, the use of pressure sensitive adhesive tape has grown rapidly in manufacturing and practically all other industries.
+This means a growing number of design engineers are learning about and sourcing pressure sensitive adhesives for their application.
+Adhesive selection is an involved process is to determine the surface energy of the two substrates that are being bonded.